kaimrdth/MJO-Tools/dashboard/resource-portal/README.md

 ## Purpose and Functionality

 The Resource Portal functions as a centralized repository where staff can quickly access and manage referral information for participants.
-It eliminates the need to search through scattered documents, bookmarks, or personal notes by providing a unified platform with up-to-date service provider information.
+It supports bookmarking go-to resources, Google Maps integration, and a <i>Verify</i> button that timestamps a provider when a case manager confirms the information is accurate following a successful referral.

 ## Screenshots